dannycastonguay/blog/README.md

 ## 📋 Overview

 This project automates the process of generating and publishing social media content for blog posts.
-When new blog posts are added to your repository, the system automatically:
+When blog posts are added, edited, or deleted in your repository, the system automatically:

-1. 🔍 Detects new posts
+1. 🔍 Detects changed posts (new, edited, deleted)
-2. ✍️ Generates tailored social media content for each platform
+2. ✍️ Generates tailored social media content for each platform with versioning
-3. 🔄 Creates a pull request with the generated content
+3. 🔄 Creates a separate pull request for each post with the generated content
 4. 🚀 After merging, publishes the content to configured social media platforms

 ## 🔄 Workflow